 The water level had reached the picnic tables and dining area.
 It’s hard to describe the storm’s fury in words.
 Eventually though, we fell asleep.

-We had some breakfast and hung around the island some more.
+Along with the rest of the group, we had some breakfast and hung around the island some more.
 The boats were supposed to pick us up later.
-Queue up if you’re in a hurry.
+You need to queue up if you’re in a hurry to get back.

 Gonna end the post here as the journey back was not very eventful.
 We enjoyed our trip despite not seeing a lot of “blue tears”. =)